vinc/vinc.cc/src/computers.html.md

 I remember the first more than the others but that would not be a big jump in capacity.
-Some similar Packard Bell models have a 4.3 GB drive but this one was made one year after the computer so we didn't started with it.
+Some similar Packard Bell models have a 4.3 GB drive but this one was made one year after the computer so we didn't start with it.
 My best guess would be the 13 GB drive because I can see it next to the CD ROM drive in most pictures after 2003.
+Edit: the 4.3 GB drive come from a group of old Pentium 166 MHz I got where I experimented with the various BSD operating systems in 2006.

-In 2003 I got this computer in my bedroom and promptly extracted it from its case, it became my Linux computer with Mandrake 9.1 at first and Debian after that.
+In 2003 I got this computer in my bedroom and promptly extracted it from its case, it became my full time Linux computer with Mandrake 9.1 at first and Debian after that.

 I wrote somewhere that I boosted it to 384 MB of RAM and that I had a 3dfx Voodoo graphic card on it but that might have been on the Epox BX6 because I still have a 64+256 MB of RAM on the motherboard.
-But this Packard Bell could indeed accept 384 MB of RAM (3x128 MB).
+Although this Packard Bell could indeed accept 384 MB of RAM (3x128 MB).

 ![Picture of the computer in May 2003](dither/computer-2003-05-06.jpg)

-### Custom PC 2 (2001)
+### Custom PC 3 (2001)

 - CPU: Intel Celeron II (600 MHz)
 - GPU: GeForce2 MX
+- HDD: 40 GB (IBM)
 - Mobo: Abit BE6-II

 I replaced the motherboard once, then switched to an Abit BF6, and ended on